pchanial/python-for-data-scientists/source/ndarray.rst

   >>> np.array([1, 2, 3.14, 4])
   array([ 1.  ,  2.  ,  3.14,  4.  ])

-  The data type of the resulting array is inferred from the types of the sequence elements, but it can be explicitly set using the ``dtype`` keyword:
+  The data type of the resulting array is inferred from the types of the sequence elements, but it can be explicitly set with the ``dtype`` keyword:

   >>> np.array([1, 2, 3.14, 4], dtype=np.int8)
   array([1, 2, 3, 4], dtype=int8)